svennam92/strong-central/README.md

                       that executor is run as, see --user).
   -C,--control URL    Connect to central at this URL.
   -u,--user USER      User to run executor as (default is strong-executor).
-  -P,--base-port PORT Applications run on PORT + service ID (default 3000).
+  -P,--base-port PORT Applications run on PORT + instance ID (default 3000).
   -n,--dry-run        Don't write any files.
   -j,--job-file FILE  Path of Upstart job to create (default is
                       `/etc/init/strong-executor.conf`).